 Anglers in each division at the start of the tournament will compete against their fellow anglers in the same division for an award for division winner.
 Ties will be broken based on the earliest time of day.

-B. There is a prize for the sailfish or white marlin caught in the least amount of time.
+B. There is a prize for the billfish caught in the least amount of time.
 In the event two or more anglers post identically fast times, the winner will be determined by the first fish caught.

 C. There is a prize for the most fish caught in the tournament.
 Overtime fish do not count toward the total.
 Ties will be broken by the earliest last fish.